h8d13/VHS-To-Digital/README.md

 It's not perfect and the sound could definetly be improved.
 The image is quite okay tho, even a bad setting like this interview.

+Why is this cool?

+First of all this interview isn't anywhere on the internet.
+That's the cool part: obsoclescence.